 I’ve extensively published articles on cyber security, participated in cyber security standards creation bodies, and taught cyber security to college students.
 I also hold a CISSP and a Masters of Science in Information Technology w/ an emphasis in Cyber Security.

-What I’ve seen, heard or experienced can help you avoid getting hacked on your business trip which is exactly why I created this list of Cyber Security Travel Tips.
+Does this make me an expert?
+Hell no… It’d be foolish for anyone to claim that.
+But, what I’ve seen, heard or experienced can help you avoid getting hacked on your trip which is exactly why I created this list of Cyber Security Travel Tips.

 The Cyber Security Travel Tips

-So, with all of that in mind, I offer these cyber security travel tips designed to keep you safe while traveling for work (or pleasure).
+Let’s get to it.
 This list of 7 cyber security travel tips, when followed correctly, will minimize the chances of you getting hacked while traveling.

 Here’s a quick summary before we dive deeper.